deepcs233/Visual-CoT/README.md

 1. Prepare data

 Please download the annotation of our mixed instruction tuning data [viscot_mixed_2m.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_mixed_2m.json) to `./playground/data`.
 We provide our 363k visual CoT dataset [viscot_363k.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_363k.json) for building your own dataset.
 Additionally, the `./viscot_dataset` directory contains metadata for the visual CoT dataset, which includes detailed information requiring further postprocessing before it can be used for training.
 The `./cot_with_detailed_reasoning_steps` directory contains 98k data pairs, each accompanied by detailed reasoning steps.
 The train/validation split is maintained consistent with the original dataset.
 Necessary scripts are available in the `./tools` directory.
 For instance, the script `./tools/convert_data_to_llava_format.py` can convert the meta JSONL file into the required format for training.
 Please download the images for constituting datasets, and some of them may need to register/complete the form first.

+We also prepare the image file in this [link](https://huggingface.co/datasets/deepcs233/Visual-CoT/tree/main/cot_with_detailed_reasoning_steps), you need to merge these split archive files and then extract them.

 - COCO: [train2017](http://images.cocodataset.org/zips/train2017.zip)
 - GQA: [images](https://downloads.cs.stanford.edu/nlp/data/gqa/images.zip)